acgis-zhan0701/testreadme/README.md

 This project requires four open source packages, as shown below:

-1. raster:
+1. raster
-2. sf:
+2. sf
-3. foreign:
+3. foreign
-4. exactextractr:
+4. exactextractr

  - Raster::raster tool is used to create a raster layer file from an existing file.
  - sf:: st_read tool is used to read shapefile.